clap-rs/clap/README.md

 Parse command line argument by defining a struct.
 It combines [clap](https://crates.io/crates/clap) with custom derive.

+**This README is in flux for v0.2 that's not yet published.
+Please refere to https://crates.io/crates/structopt to have a README syncronised with crates.io version.**

 ## Documentation

 Find it on Docs.rs: [structopt-derive](https://docs.rs/structopt-derive) and [structopt](https://docs.rs/structopt).